Krishanshu28/Object-Sorting-Mini-Game/README.md

 1. Launch the scene.
 2. Wait for objects to spawn and fall.
 3. **Drag** each falling object to the bin that matches its color.
-4. If it falls into the correct bin without dragging, it's still valid.
-5. Avoid letting them fall on the wrong bin or to the ground.
+4. Avoid letting them fall on the wrong bin or to the ground.
-6. Game ends after 3 incorrect attempts (lives = 0).
+5. Game ends after 3 incorrect attempts (lives = 0).
-7. Press Restart to try again.
+6. Press Restart to try again.

 ---